stanford-rc/globus.stanford.edu/server/finish.md

 Globus logs to two or three different paths, depending on authentication method.
 If you are using MyProxy or MyProxy OAuth authentications, MyProxy logs its activity to syslog.
 If you are using MyProxy OAuth, OAuth activity is logged in Apache logs.
-Finally, all GridFTP activity is logged at `/var/log/gridftp.log`.
+Finally, GridFTP warnings and errors are logged at `/var/log/gridftp.log`, with file-transfer records being logged at `/var/log/gridftp_transfer.log`.
 You should ensure that Globus logs are handled the same as other system/application logs in your group.

 You should also ensure [Qualys](https://uit.stanford.edu/service/qualys) is scanning your endpoint for vulnarabilities, and that you are regularly checking